Heart of Moldova Party: Heart of Moldova Republican Party

 According to an investigation by Moldovan newspaper NordNews, a petition that the PRIM sent on 4 September to the Parliament of Moldova and the Ministry of Education and Research for the repair of the school in the village of Constantinovca and the road leading to it contained only a few authentic signatures out of a total of 62; most came from people who either were dead, did not live in the village or directly did not exist.
 The school administration and the Edineț District Council told NordNews they had not informed the authorities about the issues raised in the petition, and one of the villagers was surprised to find his name on it along with a signature that did not belong to him.
 The list of signatures was reportedly elaborated by PRIM member Aliona Pistriuga, then the 29th candidate on the Patriotic Bloc's list for the 2025 parliamentary election.
 Forging signatures and including false information in official documents constituted a crime under Moldovan law as law expert Alexandru Bot noted.

 On 17 September, the CEC decided it would ask the Ministry of Justice to determine whether the activities of the PRIM should be restricted in the context of suspicions of illegal financing of the party.
 The CEC also issued a warning to the Patriotic Bloc due to the suspicions surrounding the PRIM and decided that it would carry out two financial audits, one for the PRIM and another for the bloc.
 On 19 September, the Central Court of Appeal was asked by the Ministry of Justice to restrict the activity of Vlah's PRIM for a year.
 On 25 September, the PRIM's activity was precautionarily limited by the Central Court of Appeal for the duration of the examination of its case until a verdict would be pronounced.
 This happened after a request, accepted by the Court on 23 September, by lawyer Fadei Nagacevschi on behalf of the PRIM to verify the constitutionality of the provisions of the law on the basis of which the Moldovan authorities requested that the PRIM's activity be limited, which the Supreme Court of Justice of Moldova (CSJ) declared inadmissible two days later.
-On 26 September, the CEC excluded the PRIM from the election due to accussations of illegal financing of the party, with the Patriotic Bloc being required to remove members of the PRIM from its list of candidates within 24 hours.
+On 26 September, the CEC excluded the PRIM from the election due to accusations of illegal financing of the party, with the Patriotic Bloc being required to remove members of the PRIM from its list of candidates within 24 hours.